What Do We Believe About Helping The Homeless?

 Babysteps has four core beliefs about what it means to help the homeless.
 Also, we’re a non-denominational ministry that is based on the Biblical Jesus Christ and what he did and taught.
 We do not proselytize to the homeless.
 We are not there to preach on the streets.
 However, we are guided by our faith.

 Jesus taught us to go to the lost sheep, people harassed by life, and the hopeless.
 And that’s exactly what we do.
 Here are our four beliefs about helping the homeless.

 We believe in a relational ministry.
 Homeless people in Seattle do not need another dollar or more free food.
 They need the love of Jesus expressed through you and us – his ambassadors.
 We seek to love those the world wishes would just go away.

 We believe in helping the homeless and the poor in Seattle get back on their feet.
 We use a program called Holistic Hardware, which was pioneered by Joe Holland in Harlem about 20 years ago.
 He has led countless people out of homelessness through his approach.

 Development, not Relief

 We believe giving away free things to the homeless doesn’t help if that’s all you do.
 In fact, we believe it hurts – both them and us.
 Research reveals a profound difference between relief and development.
 The only reason Babysteps gives anything away is as a means to an end.
-And that end is to build relationships and empower each homeless friend in our influence to take the small steps (baby steps!) that will lead them to the life they want.
+And that end is to build relationships and empower each homeless friend to take the small steps (baby steps!) that will lead them to the life they want.

 We’re Stronger Together